WilliamRADFunk/data-glutton/README.md

 3. Run `npm run start`

-4. Open a browser (preferably Chrome)
+4. Open a browser (preferably Chrome in incognito-mode)

 5. Navigate to `http://localhost:4200/`